james-stoup/org-mode-better-defaults/README.md

 The URL in question is `http:intranet.company.com/financial/reports/Q3-reports.xls` and we want to save this to our current TODO.
 Start by copying the URL and then navigating to the end of the TODO.
 Hit return twice to start a new line and then type `C-c C-l` to create a new link.
 The mini buffer will appear with link options, but you are going to type `C-y` to paste your copied URL in.
 Once it is pasted, hit return.
 Now the mini buffer will prompt you to enter a description.
 Here you can type `Intranet link to Carla's planning document` and hit return.
 This is now a functioning URL that can be clicked on to open the link in your default web browser.

 Since Carla has responded with the information we needed and we logged the results of that conversation, this TODO is complete.
 All we should have to do is mark it as `DONE` and we can move to something else.
 To mark it as done go to the `IN-PROGRESS` line and hit `C-c C-t` to open up the state selector.
 From here type `d` to select done.
 Enter a note such as `Got everything I needed from Carla` and then hit `C-c C-c` to save it.

-This TODO is now complete and will appear so in the Agenda View once it is refreshed.
+At this point if you look in the Agenda view you will see your 1st TODO that is blocked and your 3rd TODO that you haven't started, but where is your 2nd TODO?
+The completed item is there, it just isn't shown by default.
+Move your cursor to somewhere in the Calendar (it won't work if you are in one of the TODO lists) and press `v` to bring up the view buffer.
+From there hit `l` to enable the log view.
+Now you will see two things.
+First, you will see your TODO item that you recently completed and second you will notice that your meeting has appeared!
+And as a bonus, the time you spent in this meeting appears beside it.
+You can easily filter your meetings to see how your week looks like as well as produce reports showing how much time you spend in meetings.

-<a id="orgc3b1f27"></a>
+<a id="org1244139"></a>

 ## Start Working on TODO #3